anoblet/composer/readme.md

 * Our initial request will be HTML
 * Create a valid entry point which protects against server-side configurations - Done
 * Our application will adhere to PSR standards
-* Models persist to adatabase
+* Models persist to a database
 * Use plurals when defining subdirectories